postmanlabs/postman-runtime/README.md

     // Globals (a "VariableScope" from the SDK)
     globals: new sdk.VariableScope(),

+    // Locals (a "variableScope" from the SDK) local variables will be initialised by this.
+    locals: new sdk.VariableScope(),

     // Execute a folder/request using id/name or path
     entrypoint: {
         // execute a folder/request using id or name